Kevin Zeese: 2020 Hawkins campaign

-In 2020, Zeese served as press secretary to the Presidential Campaign of Howie Hawkins until his death.
+In 2020, Zeese served as press secretary to the Presidential Campaign of Howie Hawkins until Zeese's death.

 2020 Venezuelan embassy protection

-Zeese's was an outspoken supporter of the Bolivarian Revolution and the United Socialist Party of Venezuela's policies.
+Zeese was an outspoken supporter of the Bolivarian Revolution and the United Socialist Party of Venezuela's policies.
 Zeese was also an ardent supporter of Nicolás Maduro, and argued during the Venezuelan presidential crisis that Maduro was the legitimate President of Venezuela, while stating that Juan Guaidó's appointment as Interim President by the National Assembly was a coup by the U.S. government.
 Zeese and former Senate candidate Margaret Flowers joined two other Green Party members participating in a delegation which traveled to Venezuela to meet with officials from the Maduro government, including Foreign Minister Jorge Arreaza.
 On March 15, Maduro met with the American delegation in Caracas for an hour and a half.

 On April 10, 2019, the group Code Pink began occupying the embassy of Venezuela, Washington, D.C. by invitation from the Maduro government, after the withdrawal of its diplomats.
 The group was officially led by Code Pink founder Medea Benjamin, but Zeese was prominently visible as a spokesman for the group and for the policies and interests of the Maduro government.
 On May 16, DC Metropolitan Police, Department of State Diplomatic Security Service, and the Secret Service entered the embassy and arrested Zeese, along with the other three remaining members of the group.
 The members were charged in a federal court with a Class A misdemeanor; "interfering with a federal law enforcement agent engaged in protective functions."